NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Oni's Mask.md

 You aren't as malleable as your oni ancestors but still can disguise yourself.
-You can cast [[Spells/Illusory Disguise|Illusory Disguise]] as a 1st-rank primal innate spell once per day.
+You can cast [[Illusory Disguise|Illusory Disguise]] as a 1st-rank primal innate spell once per day.
 This spell can't disguise your horns, though you can still hide them normally with a hairstyle or a hood.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*